meddico/MyFirstJava/README.md

+# My Java project
-# This is my first Java and its for the purpose of learning.
+This is my first Java and its for the purpose of learning.